Kern County Big Rig Accident Lawyers

 Traffic Flow Problems

 Traffic congestion can lead to serious traffic accidents.
 Kern County has nearly 1 million residents, and with so many people darting around, bumper-to-bumper traffic happens often.
 Drivers tend to make mistakes while on the road, too.
-With so many drivers, unsafe lane changes, speeding, tailgating, and other issues are bound to happen.
+With so many drivers, unsafe lane changes, speeding, tailgating, and other issues may occur.

 Brake Problems

 Commercial truck drivers are responsible for maintaining their vehicles.
 They must check their brakes before beginning a trip.
-Brake systems should be changed every few years, and trucking companies and owners should ensure that this maintenance happens.
-Both truck drivers and companies and owners should look out for the following issues:
+Brake systems generally need replacement every few years based on industry standards, and trucking companies and owners must follow maintenance requirements as specified by transportation regulations.
+Both truck drivers and companies, and owners should look out for the following issues:

 Soft Pedal